mpaldridge/mpaldridge.github.io/_posts/2026-03-09-multiset-coefficient.md

 This identity comes from counting the $k$-subsets of $\{1, 2, \dots, n\}$ based on their maximum item.
 If the maximum item is $m$, then you need to choose the remaining $k -1$ items from the $m-1$ items that are smaller than $m$.

 For multisets, the argument is almost the same, but you can pick more "joint-maximum" items that are equal to $m$ if you want.
-So you need to choose the remaining $k-1$ items from the $m$ items that are smaller that *or equal to* $m$.
+So you need to choose the remaining $k-1$ items from the $m$ items that are smaller than *or equal to* $m$.
 Hence we get

 $$ \sum_{m=0}^n \bigg(\kern-0.4em\dbinom{m}{k-1}\kern-0.4em\bigg) = \bigg(\kern-0.4em\dbinom{n}{k}\kern-0.4em\bigg) $$